jrderuiter/snakemake-exome/README.md

 * Picard MarkDuplicates is used to remove optical/PCR duplicates.
 * Variant calls are generated using freebayes.

-QC statistics are generated using fastqc and samtools stats, and are summarized using multiqc.
+QC statistics are generated using fastqc, samtools stats and picard CollectHSMetrics (to assess bait coverage).
+The stats are summarized into a single report using multiqc.

 **Note that this workflow is still under active development.**